sarvoaarumugam/ReadmeTestFile/README.md

    - `ShowHideObjects`

 Take the time to review these scripts to learn how actions, objects, and AI interactions are controlled.

+### `ActionManager`

+## Overview
+The `ActionManager` script is a core component of the project, responsible for managing and controlling all actions within the application.
+It serves as the central hub for action execution, determining what actions to perform and when based on a defined index.

+## Features
+- **Action Management**: The script contains a comprehensive list of actions that can be executed within the application.
+- **Index-based Control**: Actions are executed according to an index, allowing for precise control over the order and timing of each action.
+- **Integration with XML Files**: The `ActionManager` interacts with XML files, enabling dynamic action loading and configuration.

+## Structure
+- The script consists of approximately 3000 lines of code, encompassing all functionalities related to action management.
+- It works in conjunction with other XML files to define the actions available in the application.

+## Usage
+To utilize the `ActionManager`, ensure that the script is properly integrated with the main application and that the XML configuration files are set up accordingly.
+The index system will dictate the execution flow of actions, making it crucial to understand the structure of the defined actions.

+## Conclusion
+The `ActionManager` is essential for maintaining an organized and efficient action execution system in the project.
+Its ability to manage actions based on an index provides flexibility and control, making it a vital part of the application architecture.

 ### `PickableObject`